dalek-cryptography/curve25519-dalek/README.md

 `SIZE` is `32` or `64`.
 As in the above section, this can also be placed in `~/.cargo/config`.

-**NOTE:** Using a word size of 32 will automatically prevent SIMD auto-detection and support as this backend requires the 64 bit word size.
+**NOTE:** Using a word size of 32 will automatically prevent [SIMD backend] selection as it requires the 64 bit word size and will result a compile error if simd is attempted as a a manual backend override in this case.

 ### Cross-compilation